On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: : A 2-Approximation for Cactus Graphs

-\singlefuncc involves running the sub-functions with time $T(n_i)$ on all the immediate neighbors of the source, along with an additional $O(n.\log(n))$ time to sort the subgraphs by the broadcasting times obtained from sub-functions.
-On the other hand, \doublefuncc includes precomputing the broadcast time for the subgraphs after deleting the nodes of the main cycle and, for each excluded edge, sorting the subgraphs while propagating toward the source, which takes $O(n.n. \log(n))$ time.
-For each $n$, set $H_n$ can be any set of positive integers $n_i$ such that $\sum n_i < n$.
+\singlefunc{$G,s$} involves running the recursive methods with time $T(x)$ on any component of size $x$ after removing $s$, along with an additional $\oh(n\log n)$ time to sort the broadcasting times obtained from recursive calls.
+On the other hand, \doublefuncc includes precomputing the broadcast time for the subgraphs after deleting the vertices of path $P$ between $s_1$ and $s_2$.
+For each of $\oh(n)$ edges $e\in P$ that it considers for removing, we have $k$ iterations, each computing \singlefunc{$H_i,u_i$} (for $i\in [k]$).
+At each iteration, we sort the broadcast times for connected components of $H_i$ after removing $u_i$, which takes $\oh(d(u_i) \log d(u_i))$, where $d(u_i)$ is the degree of $u_i$ in $G^e_1$.
+Therefore, for a fixed edge, the total time would be $\sum_{i\in[k]} \oh(d(u_i) \log d(u_i)) = \oh(n \log n)$.
+Given that there are $\oh(n)$ possible edges to remove, the total time complexity of \doublefuncc would be $\oh(n^2 \log n)$ plus the additional time spent in Phase $1$.